Prasant678/Prasant678/README.md

 <img src="https://user-images.githubusercontent.com/74038190/213910845-af37a709-8995-40d6-be59-724526e3c3d7.gif" alt="Banner" width="100%" />

 ## 📌 About Me
-A Full Stack Developer from Bengaluru, India, specializing in the MERN stack.
-Passionate about building production-ready web applications that solve real-world problems with clean, efficient, and maintainable code.
+A Full Stack Developer specializing in the MERN stack, passionate about building production-ready web applications that solve real-world problems with clean, efficient, and maintainable code.
 <br>

 I enjoy working across the entire stack — from designing responsive and intuitive React.js frontends with Redux Toolkit, to building scalable Node.js and Express.js backends with secure REST APIs, JWT authentication, and MongoDB database integration.
 I love integrating real-world features like payment gateways, image management, and role-based access control into my projects to make them feel like actual production applications.